How Often to Water Succulents - The Ultimate Guide

 As a general rule, if you are using a pot with a drainage hole in it and combined with the gritty mixed soil, you’ll need to water every 5 to 7 days.
 But your schedules might be different due to the above-mentioned factors.

 Every location has its temperature and humidity level.
 So if you live in a dry location where the humidity level is low, your plants’ soil will quickly dry out and you’ll need to water more often.
 Same thing with the temperature as well.
-If your location temperature is high, your plants will need water more often than low-temperature areas.
+If your location temperature is high, your plants will need water more often than in low-temperature areas.
 Because the water will evaporate more quickly.

 The soil type also plays a key role in the watering schedule.
 If you are using a gritty mix of soil, which dries quickly, you’ll need to water very often.
 Like our schedule of 5 to 7 days.
 But if you have another type of soil that keeps the water for a longer time.
 Your watering schedule may differ.
 I.e. it could be 7 to 11 days, etc.